Sources of Bisphenol A exposure

 Go to > top

-The 2007 Expert Panel report was followed by a briefing document intended to inform the public on the results of NTP’s review of BPA.
+The 2007 Expert Panel report was followed by a briefing document called Draft Assessment of Bisphenol A for use in Food Contact Applications (PDF: 7,983KB/105 pages), intended to inform the public on the results of NTP’s review of BPA.
 This brief, issued in draft form in April of 2008, reclassified some of the expert panel’s conclusions as to the level of concern for some health effects.
 Concerns for effects on prostate and mammary glands and for accelerated onset of puberty were upgraded from “minimal concern” to “some concern.”
 While the brief acknowledges the limitations of the animal studies cited in the expert panel report, it concludes that “the possibility that BPA may alter human development cannot be dismissed,” based on observations of effects in animals at levels of exposure similar to those observed in humans.

 One of the principal controversies in BPA research is the question of whether BPA is toxic at very low doses.
 Many of the traditionally-designed studies investigating BPA toxicity have used doses far higher than those encountered by the general public.
 Some researchers have reported health effects at lower doses, but there are concerns that these studies have not always been reproducible by other researchers, or have not used dosing methods appropriate for assessing human exposure, or have not fully disclosed their methods.
-To help resolve the low-dose question, the U.S. Food and Drug Administration (FDA) and the National Institute of Environmental Health Sciences (NIEHS) have been working together on several new studies of the effects of BPA at low doses.
+To help resolve the low-dose question, the U.S. Food and Drug Administration (FDA) and the National Institute of Environmental Health Sciences (NIEHS) have been working together on several studies, described in " How is NIEHS/NTP Researching the Health Effects of BPA", of the effects of BPA at low doses.
 Much of the new research has been funded through the American Recovery and Reinvestment Act of 2009 (commonly known as the "2009 Economic Stimulus").